EntityGraphQL/EntityGraphQL/docs/content/introduction.md

 A core feature of EntityGraphQL _with_ Entity Framework is that it builds selections of only the fields requested in the GraphQL query which means Entity Framework is not returning all columns from a table.
 This is done with the LING function `Select()` hence it works across any object tree.

+Most people will want to use [EntityGraphQL.AspNet](https://www.nuget.org/packages/EntityGraphQL.AspNet) which integrates well with ASP.NET.
+However there is [EntityGraphQL](https://www.nuget.org/packages/EntityGraphQL) without the ASP.NET dependency if required.

 **Please explore, give feedback and join the development.**

-_If you're looking for a .NET library to generate code to query an API from a GraphQL schema see [DotNetGraphQLQueryGen](https://github.com/lukemurray/DotNetGraphQLQueryGen)_
+_If you're looking for a .NET library to generate code to query an C# API from a GraphQL schema see [DotNetGraphQLQueryGen](https://github.com/lukemurray/DotNetGraphQLQueryGen)_